Chirag819/Hospital-App-22-Chirag-Agarwal-/README.md

 Then install library in  requirements.txt by writing in command line\
 pip3 install -r requirements.txt\
-After that run app.py and click on the server in output to reach the website
+After that run app.py and click on the server in output to reach the website.
+(It shall be like http://127.0.0.1:5000 )

 ## App working
 When new user need to be added ,he/she has to get registered in corresponding database and his/her photo had to be stored in /static/image and name it as {Designation} {Person_ID}\